pnp/List-Formatting/samples/generic-project-management/README.md

 In the risk level change status json file, `@Change` is the internal fieldname.
 Please replace as appropriate.

-## Disclaimer
-**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ### Project Register column formatting
 Project Register where ‘Current Status’ column is formatted based on the RYAG status.
 ![Alt text](screenshot2.png)